-On the eve of the European Grand Prix Michael and Ralf Schumacher make peace in the family with the mediation of their father Rolf; for Jarno Trulli and Giancarlo Fisichella the turbulent Monaco Grand Prix is now over.
-Tensions for overtaking in Monte-Carlo, attempted or successful, remain high only among the Scuderia Ferrari drivers.
-Thursday 26 May 2005 Michael Schumacher and Rubens Barrichello do not meet at the Nurburgring circuit, where the European Grand Prix will take place on Sunday 29 May 2005.
-Michael Schumacher defends his maneuver on the last lap and good-naturedly forgives his teammate's outburst.
-Which does not correct one iota of the accusations made on the spot:
+On the eve of the European Grand Prix Michael and Ralf Schumacher make peace in the family with the mediation of their father Rolf; for Jarno Trulli and Giancarlo Fisichella, the turbulent Monaco Grand Prix is now over.
+Tensions for the overtakes in Monte-Carlo, attempted or successful, are running high only among the Scuderia Ferrari drivers.
+Thursday, May 26, 2005, Michael Schumacher and Rubens Barrichello do not meet at the Nürburgring circuit, where the European Grand Prix will take place on Sunday, May 29, 2005.
+Michael Schumacher defends his manoeuvre on the last lap and good-naturedly forgives the outburst of his teammate, who does not change a iota of the accusations made in the heat of the moment:

 "I may be Latin, but after four days I repeat the same things.
-I'm not an Eddie Irvine who makes everything go right, someone who you say comes second and you're good.
-If I had done the same maneuver on Michael the world would have come down.
+I'm not an Eddie Irvine who settles for anything, someone to whom you can say come second and be good.
+If I had done the same manoeuvre on Michael the world would have come crashing down.
 I understand that 3 points are few for a team used to winning 18, but if I had followed my trajectory we would have lost those three as well".

-It's a river in flood, Rubinho, so much so that one suspects that the relationship with Ferrari is worn out and divorce is near (BAR or Williams are the possible alternatives for next season).
-Not even a gesture of peace returns his smile:
+He is unstoppable, Rubinho, so much so that one suspects that the relationship with Ferrari is worn out and divorce is near (BAR or Williams are the possible alternatives for next season).
+Not even a gesture of peace makes his smile come back:

 "Michael called me on Monday to wish me a happy birthday (33 years old, ed) and I thanked him.
 Todt also phoned asking me if I had calmed down.
 My position doesn't change, this is no longer the Ferrari of 2002, when I had to give way".